 The gut microbiome is composed of trillions of microorganisms, including bacteria, viruses, and fungi, that work together in a complex ecosystem.
 These microorganisms have coevolved with humans over millions of years and have adapted to live in various conditions within the gut.

-The gut microbiome plays a vital role in maintaining the health of the gut and the overall function of the body.
+The gut microbiome is a central focus at our Del Mar clinic.
+It’s key to maintaining the health of the gut and the overall function of the body.
 Recent research has linked changes in the gut microbiome to a wide range of health issues, including autoimmune diseases, allergies, obesity, and mental health disorders.

 While the gut microbiome is naturally colonized during early life, its composition can be influenced by various factors throughout life, including diet, lifestyle, medications, and environmental exposures.
 Understanding the gut microbiome and how to support its health is essential for promoting optimal immune function and overall health.

 The gut immune system, also known as the gut-associated lymphoid tissue (GALT), is a complex network of cells, tissues, and organs that work together to defend the body against harmful invaders while maintaining immune tolerance to beneficial microbes and food antigens.
 The gut immune system includes various types of immune cells, such as T cells, B cells, macrophages, and dendritic cells, as well as specialized structures, such as Peyer’s patches and mesenteric lymph nodes, that serve as sites of immune surveillance and activation in the gut.

 One critical aspect of the gut immune system is its ability to distinguish between harmful and harmless antigens.
 When the gut immune system functions correctly, it can mount a robust immune response against pathogens while maintaining tolerance to beneficial microbes and food antigens.
 However, when the gut immune system is dysregulated, it can result in chronic inflammation, autoimmune reactions, and other health issues.